JayshivPatel/Maths/Linear Algebra/(4) Vector Spaces/(25) Finding linearly independent subsets.md

-If V is not finite-dimensional, then for any n, we can find a [[(14) Linearly independant]] subset of size n
+If V is not finite-dimensional, then for any n, we can find a [[(14) Linearly independent]] subset of size n